VIKASSAMVEL/farmer_ai_agent/readme.md

     *   **Offline:** Falls back to seasonal weather patterns if offline.
     *   **LLM-Powered Tips:** Generates practical farming tips (e.g., for irrigation, disease prevention) based on the weekly forecast.

 *   **🗣️ Advanced NLP Suite (Offline):**
     *   **Speech-to-Text:** Transcribe voice commands and queries from a microphone or audio file using OpenAI's Whisper model, with support for major Indian languages.
+Mic input now waits for user to stop and handles language codes robustly.
     *   **Text-to-Speech:** Reads out responses and guidance using the system's installed voices.
-    *   **Offline Translation:** Translate text between English and several regional Indian languages (Hindi, Tamil, Telugu, Kannada, Malayalam) using MarianMT and IndicTrans2 models.
+    *   **Offline & LLM-Powered Translation:** Translate text between English, Hindi, Tamil (UI and backend) using MarianMT, IndicTrans2, and local LLMs.
+LLM-based translation is used for all agent responses in the selected language.

 *   **❓ FAQ & Guidance:** Ask questions in natural language.
 The agent uses a local LLM (if available) or a static FAQ database to provide answers on a wide range of farming topics.

 *   **📅 Crop Calendar & Reminders:**
+    *   Calendar and reminder options are displayed as interactive buttons in the chat UI (not just text input).
+    *   Backend and UI options are always synchronized; both label and number input are accepted.
     *   View detailed activity schedules for various crops.
     *   Set one-time or recurring reminders for crucial farming tasks like fertilizing, irrigating, and harvesting.
     *   Check the next upcoming activity for a specific crop.